-Moscow is a big capital city with many things to do and see.
-It can be quite overwhelming to plan where you want to begin your journey so I decided to compile a list of things I did and the best photo spots I found in this post.
+Moscow is a big capital city with many awesome things to do and see.
+It can be quite overwhelming to plan where you want to begin your journey so I decided to compile a list of incredible things to do and the best photo spots I found in this post.
 This should give you a good starting point for your trip and should help you explore this stunning city in the best way possible.

 June to August is by far the best time to visit Moscow as it is the summer time with a comfortable temperature of 23 - 30 °C. I was there in November and it was rainy the entire time I was there.
 I gotta see the northern lights in the arctic circle though, which is nice.

 Moscow is very accessible via Metros.
 The metros are pretty easy to navigate too as all the airports are connected via the brown line where you can switch to any colored lines from there.
 It is extremely cheap too with one ticket costing around 50 RUB for a single trip.